Background pattern

 Taking Axura with food and drinks

-You must inform your doctor if you have recently changed or intend to change your diet significantly (for example from a normal diet to a strict vegetarian diet) or if you have acidosis tubular renal (ATR, excess of acid-producing substances in the blood due to renal dysfunction [kidney problem]) or severe urinary tract infections (urine conduit), as your doctor may need to adjust the medication dose.
+You should inform your doctor if you have recently changed or intend to change your diet substantially (e.g., from a normal diet to a strict vegetarian diet) or if you have renal tubular acidosis (RTA, excess of acid-producing substances in the blood due to kidney dysfunction) or severe urinary tract infections (urinary tract), as your doctor may need to adjust the dose of the medicine.

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 Pregnancy

-Memantine is not recommended for use in pregnant women.
+The use of memantine is not recommended in pregnant women.

-Women taking Axura should discontinue breastfeeding.
+Women who are taking Axura should stop breast-feeding.

-Driving and operating machinery
+Driving and using machines

 Axura contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is practically "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per tablet; i.e., it is essentially "sodium-free".

-3. How to Take Axura
+3. How to take Axura

-Week 1 (days 1-7):
+Week 1 (day 1-7):

 Take one 5 mg tablet once a day (white to off-white, fusiform) for 7 days.

-Week 2 (days 8-14):
+Week 2 (day 8-14):

-Week 3 (days 15-21):
+Week 3 (day 15-21):

-Week 4 (days 22-28):
+Week 4 (day 22-28):

-week 1
+Week 1

 5 mg tablet

-week 2
+Week 2

 10 mg tablet

-week 3
+Week 3

 15 mg tablet

-week 4
+Week 4

-and beyond
+and subsequent

 20 mg tablet once a day

-Maintenance Dose
+Maintenance dose

 The recommended daily dose is 20 mg once a day.
 To continue treatment, consult your doctor.

-Dosage for patients with renal insufficiency
+Dosage for patients with renal impairment

 If you have kidney problems, your doctor will decide on the appropriate dose for your condition.
-In this case, your doctor should monitor your renal function periodically.
+In this case, your doctor should regularly monitor your kidney function.

 Administration

 Axura should be administered orally once a day.
-To get the most out of your medication, you should take it every day at the same time.
+To get the most out of your medication, you should take it every day and at the same time.
 The tablets should be swallowed with a little water.
 The tablets can be taken with or without food.

 If you take more Axura than you should